marinebon/info-mb/prep/plot_caption/eDNA_COI.md

-The metabarcode primer COI identifies both phytoplankton and zooplankton.
+The metabarcode primer COI identifies both phytoplankton and zooplankton, such as krill and copepods.